ninabarzh/ipa/content/en/docs/workshops/tech-safety/shelters.md

 Here’s a sample blurb:

 *We are organising a one-day “PowerOn” workshop to support survivors of domestic abuse in reclaiming digital safety and confidence.
 The workshop blends hands-on device help, privacy tips, and peer support in a trauma-aware, welcoming setting.
 We will provide food, materials, and one-on-one guidance.
-The session is optional, choice-led, and designed to meet survivors where they are—with no assumptions about skills, stories, or tech access.*
+The session is optional, choice-led, and designed to meet survivors where they are, with no assumptions about skills, stories, or tech access.*

 See the [Funding template for the tech safety for survivors choose-your-own-pace-day](/docs/workshops/tech-safety/funding-template.md) for more language for getting funding.